-Computerized maintenance management system (CMMS) is designed to act as database that contains information about your business maintenance activities.
+Computerized maintenance management system (CMMS) is designed to act as a database that contains information about your business maintenance activities.
 You can use this data to help your maintenance team do their assignments more effectively, for instance, they can select the machines that need maintenance and decide which storerooms have the parts necessary to repair them.
 The software can also help managers to make the right decisions, for instance, they can determine the cost of fixing machine breakdowns in comparison to the cost of precaution maintenance for all machines.
 CMMS information is also used to confirm regulatory compliance.
-The main features of this software include powerful breakdown reports, fast access to work and orders information, reusable task templates, and performance indicators.
-To find a good CMMS solution for your needs your can go through our reviews of the popular products in the category, and check Hippo CMMS which is currently our leading app.
+Start by checking our leader Corrigo, and other recommended solutions in this category.

 How To Choose The Best Maintenance Management (CMMS) Software